 Unicode & UTF-8 Support

 IronPDF has natively introduced support for Unicode as a mechanism to render many different languages in a PDF.
-IronPDF nativity supports UTF-8 and Unicode characters, normally with zero configuration.
+IronPDF natively supports UTF-8 and Unicode characters, usually with zero configuration.

 This example shows you how to use Unicode & UTF-8 Support to display modern-letter-based languages on a PDF document.

-This method is commonly used to render languages like
+This method is commonly used to render languages such as:

 To have this work as it should, your machine must have Unicode fonts installed.
 For Mac and Windows, this is often automatic.
 For Linux, you may need to manually install fonts using apt-get.